Thraxerrrr/CAS/README.md

 ## Roadmap

 As you may have noticed, many of the slots have no specific use yet.
 This will change, as I have plans to add a million more things!

-* **Thrall support** so that you can overload your thralls with weapons and cosmetics until you don't recognize them anymore.

 * **More pouches** to choose from, with novel effects: herbalist's pouches that increase spoil timers, hunter's pouches that affect the behaviour of wildlife, etc.